a discussion on private verses public post-secondary systems in Canada

 Having been an educator most of my life and having spent the last 8 years studying the Canadian labour market in depth, I am well informed of a growing dilemma here.
 Although most schools would have you believe that a qualification is all you need; I feel that education is about way more than “schooling” and that important essentials are missed.
 Here are 10 fundamentals that every new post-secondary student will benefit from – what it looks like under the surface – what you won’t learn in any school:

 1. The Canadian education system is a business and like every business there’s a bottom line and it’s all about money.
 All schools (and the people who run them), are in “business” to make money – plain and simple.
 Unlike countries in other parts of the world where education reflects a more balanced relationship with their labour market, post-secondary colleges and universities in North America sell programs based on popularity even though they have little post-grad relevance (due to over-saturation).
 Programs such as Fashion Design, Animation/Gaming, Broadcasting/Television and Music/Sound/Recording Technology are a few examples of this.
-There are hundreds of schools offering dozens of programs that are popular and appealing (fun), but have low graduation and extremely low placement rates (and all because they’re profitable).
+There are thousands of schools offering hundreds of programs that are popular and appealing (fun), but have low graduation and extremely low placement rates (and all because they’re profitable).

 2. Justification.
 Schools ‘justify’ many fringe programs/courses because there are success stories that they can mount front and center – letting the world know that Jason Jones graduated and is working “in the field” now (even that’s a stretch).
 The underlying message is that they as a school are (in fact) delivering, when in reality more than half of those who register/attend (programs above) don’t finish/graduate and 80% (4/5) of those who do graduate end up doing something completely unrelated in the job market after spending/investing $20,000 – $40,000 on an education that they’ll never use (and many years paying off student loans).
 That said, you will see and hear all about the few who “make it” – turned up nice and loud on the school’s websites, implying that this is a common outcome.
 It’s called marketing and it’s deceptive.